apache/yunikorn-site/docs/developer_guide/build.md

 The image build command will first build the integrated executable and then create the docker image.
 Currently, there are some published docker images under [this docker hub repo](https://hub.docker.com/r/apache/yunikorn), you are free to fetch and use.
-But keep in mind, YuniKorn has no official release yet, the latest version image can only be used for testing or evaluating, do not use it in production.
-The default image tags are not be suitable for deployments to an accessible repository as it uses a hardcoded user and would push to Docker Hub with proper credentials.
+The default image tags are not suitable for deployments to an accessible repository as it uses a hardcoded user and would push to Docker Hub with proper credentials.
 You *must* update the `TAG` variable in the `Makefile` to push to an accessible repository.
 When you update the image tag be aware that the deployment examples given will also need to be updated to reflect the same change.